-A Naval researcher based in Port Hueneme Division in United States has been awarded a patent for his invention that may lead to use of alternative technology by eliminating the current fiber optic cables.
-New invention is based on the concepts of Free Space Optics to transmit light to send and receive communication signals in a more secured way.
+A Naval researcher based in Port Hueneme Division in the United States has been awarded a patent for his invention that may lead to the use of alternative technology by eliminating the current fiber optic cables.
+The new invention is based on the concepts of Free Space Optics to transmit light to send and receive communication signals in a more secure way.
 His invention was on one-way transmission from an open network to a closed network.

 Matthew Sheehan, a research engineer at Naval Surface Warfare Center, Port Hueneme Division (NSWC PHD), was given a first action allowance and patent award by the U.S. Patent and Trademark Office for one-way data transmission from an open network to a closed network, said a Navy announcement.

 The invention is a Lightwave Information Transmitting Optical System or LITOS.
 It transmits data using visible light communication via free space optics.

 Free Space Optics itself is one of the oldest methods employed in the preliminary development stages of fiber optic communication.
 Alexander Graham Bell used Free Space Optics when he transmitted light signals from the tower of his college building to a nearby building at around 200 meters.

 Fiber optics to many of us means the technology that transmits communication signals using light through optical fibers.
 In fact, the popularity and widespread use of optical fibers in telecommunication had reinforced such an image in common people.
 Fiber optics at its early stages was utilizing the space.